 My choice for Turkey was largely influenced by the fact that it is exactly where East meets West.
 A city that embraces the culture from two continents, you simply can't go wrong.

-Alongside that, the landmarks and views you get from either side of the river can keep you gobsmaked for a while.
+Alongside that, the landmarks and views you get from either side of the river can keep you gobsmacked for a while.

 It all starts with checking the pre-requisites for visiting the country be it, passport, visa requirements, etc.

 First of all, pick the right time (March-May and September-November), then you avoid both large crowds and adverse weather.
-I personally have learnt from websites like the Jack's flight club to browse and compare flights.
-The first tip is never ever look for flight using your browser, incognito is your friend when browsing for a ticket.
+I personally have learned from websites like Jack's flight club to browse and compare flights.
+The first tip is never ever to look for flights using your browser, incognito is your friend when browsing for a ticket.

 PS: Never forget to clear your browser or at least delete the cookies from the airline websites.
-That was no history of search for a particular ticket will be stored and a price hike won't
+That way, no history of the search for a particular ticket will be stored and a price hike won't

 There is an endless list of amazing places to visit in Istanbul but some will guarantee you a wowing moment.
 I will just mention 2-3 from the two cities I have had the chance to visit but am certain there are zillions of them still untouched.